xzYue/odoo/addons/stock/README.md

 Automate transactions
 ---------------------

-Odoo prepares all operations for you, according to your own logistic rules: routes, waves, removal/put away strategies, minimum stock rules, etc. Optimizes the planning and jobs with the scheduler to reduce your process time.
+Modoo prepares all operations for you, according to your own logistic rules: routes, waves, removal/put away strategies, minimum stock rules, etc. Optimizes the planning and jobs with the scheduler to reduce your process time.